ckriutz/Votesy/README.md

 ## The Different Services

 This application is broken out into 4 different projects:
-* votesy-api - A **node.js** REST api that will return the current questions and answers.
+* votesy-api - A **golang** REST api that will return the current questions and answers.
 It will get the current questions and answers from Azure Table Storage.
 * votesy-web - A **Python Flask** project that will call into **votesy-api** to get the current question and answers and display them, allowing the user to vote.
 When the user votes, it will send a message into Azure Queue Storage.
 * Votesy.Service - A **dotnet core** service that will listen for messages in the queue storage, and then update Azure Table storage with the results.
 * Votesy.Results = A **Java Spring Boot** project that will call into Azure Table storage to get the results and display them.